How to calculate a settlement agreement in the UK (2026 guide)

 Good to know:

-Settlement agreements aren’t just for contentious exits.
+Settlement agreements are not just for contentious exits.
 Forward-thinking companies increasingly use them for amicable departures, ensuring both parties have clarity and closure.
+The Employment Rights Bill 2025 also expands the scope of “protected conversations” and the use of pre-termination negotiations, so expect employers to offer settlement agreements at earlier stages of any dispute.

 Understanding your tax position: The £30,000 rule and beyond